-Travelling from St Helier, there is a regular bus service to the airport from Liberation station that runs approximately every half hour (bus no. 15).
-In addition, bus no. 9 stops directly outside the club carpark (not Sunday’s) but is less frequent.
+Travelling from St Helier, there is a regular bus service to the airport from Liberation station that runs approximately every half hour (bus no. 15) – disembark at the penultimate stop, the Mermaid, and it’s about five minutes’ walk.
+In addition, bus no. 9 stops directly outside the club carpark (not Sundays) but is less frequent.
+And there’s also the 22 bus, which stops around 100m past the club on the airport road.

 For details of bus services please check the Liberty Bus website.